RezuwanHassan262/Titanic-EDA-and-Survival-Prediction/README.md

 **Exploratory Data Analysis:** Using descriptive statistics and visualizations to examine variable distributions and uncover relationships.

-**Feature Engineering:** Developing new features or modifying existing ones to represent the patterns within the data better.
+**Feature Engineering** Developing new features or modifying existing ones to represent the patterns within the data better.

-**Statistical Analysis:** Pinpointing and ranking key factors that have a significant impact on survival outcomes.
+**Statistical Analysis:** Pinpointing and ranking key factors that significantly impact survival outcomes.

 **Survival Prediction:** Applying various machine learning models to estimate a passenger's likelihood of survival based on these factors.